Welcome to the beginner horse racing guide.

 - Ballyoptic comes third or lower, you lose the whole £20 stake.

-Now imagine you back a different horse that’s still running.
-The NR horse will mean an odds reduction is applied to your bet.
-This is known as rule 4 at the bookmaker side.
+Imagine you back a different horse that’s still running.
+The NR horse will mean an odds reduction gets applied to your bet.
+This is rule 4 on the bookmaker side.

 A reduction factor is also applied to lay bets on the exchange.
-The reductions are similar on both back and lay bets, so this has minimal impact on matched betting.
+Reductions are similar for back and lay bets, so this has minimal impact on matched betting.
 See what is Rule 4? for more information.

 Horse racing offers